DiceLabs/husky/README.md

 ### Potential network connection problems & fixes (optional)
-The computer or network equipment may be having trouble connecting hostnames to the corresponding ips
+The computer or network equipment may be having trouble connecting hostnames to the corresponding ip's
 ```
 sudo nano /etc/hosts
 ```